redox-os/book/src/porting-applications.md

 ## Cookbook

-The GCC and LLVM compiler frontends on Linux use `glibc` (GNU C Library) by default on the library object linking process, it will create ELF binaries that don't work on Redox because `glibc` doesn't support the Redox system calls.
+The GCC and LLVM compiler frontends on Linux use the Linux target triplet by default, it will create Linux ELF binaries that don't work on Redox because it can't undertstand them.

-To make the compiler use `relibc` (Redox C Library), the Cookbook needs to tell the build system of the program or library to use it, it's done with environment variables.
+Part of this process is to use `glibc` (GNU C Standard Library) which don't support Redox system calls, to make the compiler use `relibc` (Redox C Library) the Cookbook needs to tell the build system of the program or library to use it, it's done with environment variables.

-The Cookbook have templates to avoid custom commands for cross-compilation, but it's not always possible because some build systems aren't adapted for cross-compilation.
+The Cookbook have templates to avoid custom commands for cross-compilation, but it's not always possible because some build systems aren't standardized or adapted for cross-compilation.

 (Some build systems have different methods to enable cross-compilation and pass a different C standard library to the compiler, you will need to figure this out)

 ### Cross Compiler

-Cookbook use Rust/GCC forks to do cross-compilation of recipes (programs) with `relibc` to any supported CPU architecture, you can check our cross-compilers on the [build server](https://static.redox-os.org/toolchain/).
+Cookbook use Rust/GCC forks to do cross-compilation of recipes (programs) with `relibc` to any supported CPU architecture, you can check our cross-compilers on GitLab ([GCC](https://gitlab.redox-os.org/redox-os/gcc), [LLVM](https://gitlab.redox-os.org/redox-os/llvm-project), [Rust](https://gitlab.redox-os.org/redox-os/rust)) and [build server](https://static.redox-os.org/toolchain/).

 ### Cross Compilation

-The Cookbook default behavior is cross-compilation because it brings more flexiblity to the Redox build system, as it allow recipes to use `relibc` or build to a different CPU architecture.
+The Cookbook behavior is for cross-compilation because it allow us to do Redox development from Linux.

-By default Cookbook respect the architecture of your host system but you can change it easily on your `.config` file (`ARCH?=` field).
+By default Cookbook use the architecture of your host system but you can change it easily on your `.config` file (`ARCH?=` field).

-- Don't use a CPU architecture on the `script` data type of your `recipe.toml`, it breaks cross-compilation.
+- Don't use a CPU architecture on the `script` data types of your `recipe.toml`, it breaks cross-compilation.
 - All recipes must use our cross-compilers, a Cookbook [template](#templates) does this automatically but it's not always possible, study the build system of your program/library to find these options or patch the configuration files.

 ### Environment Variables